The 1+1+2 formalism for Scalar-Tensor gravity

 The paper is organised in the following way.
-In section II we give the general equations of ST gravity.
-In Section III we briefly review the covariant approach and deduce the 1+1+2 framework from the 1+3 one.
-We then drive the 1+1+2 equations in general and relate the 1+1+2 quantities to the metric components.
-In section IV we give the 1+1+2 equations for a general non-minimally coupled ST theory of gravity and we present some important results which are needed if one is to use the 1+1+2 formalism to find exact solutions.
-In section V we discuss the existence and the meaning of Birkhoff's theorem in this framework and finally section VII is dedicated to our conclusions.
+In section 2 we give the general equations of ST gravity.
+In Section 3 we briefly review the covariant approach and deduce the 1+1+2 framework from the 1+3 one.
+We then derive the 1+1+2 equations in general and relate the 1+1+2 quantities to the metric components.
+In section 4 we give the 1+1+2 equations for a general non-minimally coupled ST theory of gravity and we present some important results which are needed if one is to use 1+1+2 formalism to find exact solutions.
+In section 5 we discuss a number of aspects of ST theories in the framework of the 1+1+2 approach like the existence and the meaning of Birkhoff's theorem and the existence of quasi-local horizons.
+Finally section 6 is dedicated to our conclusions.

 Unless otherwise specified, natural units ($\hbar=c=k_{B}=8\pi G=1$) will be used throughout this paper and Latin indices run from 0 to 3.
 The symbol $\nabla$ represents the usual covariant derivative and $\partial$ corresponds to partial differentiation.
 We use the $-,+,+,+$ signature and the Riemann tensor is defined by